KeitaW/DataStructures_and_Algorithms/README.md

 # LeetCode
-Personal notes on LeetCode problems.
+Personal notes on data structure and LeetCode problems.